svetlyak40wt/docker-graphite-statsd/README.md

 # Docker Image for Graphite & Statsd

+## Changes from the original graphite-project/docker-graphite-statsd

+* Ngins was moved to 9081 port.

 ## Get Graphite & Statsd running instantly

 Graphite & Statsd can be complex to setup.